robrich/kubernetes-hands-on-workshop/00-Install/README.md

    Replace Ubuntu with your Linux package name.

-4. Download [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (either Edge or Stable) and install as you would any Windows app.
-It'll invite you to create a free account to download.
+4. Download [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/) and install as you would any Windows app.

 5. Carefully pick "Linux Containers mode" when prompted.